rsp83/Python_lab/README.md

         6.I want to build a programm that puts words in alphabetical order and takes the words from user input rather them an pre build array.
 DONE <BR>

-    7.Calculate the average of a list of numbers: Write a Python program that asks the user to enter a list of numbers, and then calculates and prints the average of those numbers.<BR>
+    7.Calculate the average of a list of numbers: Write a Python program that asks the user to enter a list of numbers, and then calculates and prints the average of those numbers.DONE<BR>

-    8.Find the longest word in a sentence: Write a Python program that asks the user to enter a sentence, and then prints the longest word in that sentence.<BR>
+    8.Find the longest word in a sentence: Write a Python program that asks the user to enter a sentence, and then prints the longest word in that sentence.done<BR>

-    9.Remove duplicates from a list: Write a Python program that asks the user to enter a list of numbers, and then removes any duplicates from the list and prints the resulting list.<BR>
+    9.Remove duplicates from a list: Write a Python program that asks the user to enter a list of numbers, and then removes any duplicates from the list and prints the resulting list.DONE<BR>